 This is especially dangerous if someone is driving, caring for children, or just going about their day-to-day activities.
 If you fall asleep without warning, are drowsy during the day, or suffer from sleep paralysis, you may have narcolepsy.

 Find Relief From the Most Common Sleeping Disorders Today

-To get your sleep and life back on track, make an appointment with the Pasha Snoring & Sinus Center today.
+To get your sleep and life back on track, discuss your sleep disorder with the Pasha Snoring & Sinus Center today.